Bhavint/SeatAssignment/Readme.md

 The application takes in reservation requests and assigns seats in a theater with predefines number of rows and a fixed number of seats in each row.
 The assignment is done offline.
 Several types of assignment algorithms and input output methods can be pre-configured to achieve different ditribution of assignments.
 Presently, it supports reading from a text file and writing to a text file.
 More on this in the configuration section.

+# Assumptions

+* The theater capacity is variable.
+* The format for reservation request and seat assignment is clearly defined and the system does not attempt to curate input.
+* Maximizing theater utilization implies that as many seats as possible should be assigned.
+* Maximizing customer satisfaction implies:
+  * All seat assignments to a single request must be contiguous i.e in the same row.
+  * Requests should be processed in their order of arrival.
+(However this is a business decision.
+Accordingly the system provides for limited high level flexibility.)
+* Theater utilization takes higher priority than customer satisfaction.
+The system will ensure contiguous assignment as far as possible but does not guarantee it.
+* This is not supposed to be a distributed/multithreaded application.
+However, it can be extended with modifications.
+* This is primarily ment for windows based systems.
+However, it can be modified to make it platform agnostic.

 ## Getting Started

 You will need a variant of Microsoft Visual Studio 2013 or higher to develop, debug and write tests.